 - Data types used for the columns must be supported by Amazon S3 Select.

 - The data format must be either CSV or JSON.

 - Compressed data is currently not supported.

-- If S3-backed tables in a query do not require any column projections or row filtering, then they are not optimized as they are already better off with normal S3 read.
-For instance in query “SELECT * FROM foo”, foo table would not need S3 Select.
+- If S3-backed tables in a query do not require any column projections or row filtering, then they are not optimized as they are already better off with a normal S3 read.
+For instance in query “SELECT * FROM foo”, the foo table would not need S3 Select.

 But sometimes users need more control over how they access the data, so we also provide ways to create a data source on top of S3 Select manually.
 The following section explains how to create data frames or create tables manually using S3 Select on top of CSV or JSON data sources.

 Qubole added a new data source for S3 Select in Spark with the recent Qubole Data Platform release.
-With this new data source, S3 Select can be used out of the box both with dataframes as well as SQL.
+With this new data source, S3 Select can be used out of the box both with data frames as well as SQL.

 - Dataframe API –

 - SQL –